Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 There are different places to find new prospects:

-• Networking Groups: Whether it is a Meetup geared towards non-profits, a technology event, a referral networking group, a networking event, or otherwise, these are great places to find volunteers and donors.
+• Networking Groups: Whether it is a Meetup geared towards nonprofits, a technology event, a referral networking group, or otherwise, these are great places to find volunteers and donors.

-• Vetting the Network of the Network: Since your supporters and donors already appreciate your cause, they may be able to introduce you to other well-connected individuals and organizations that can also donate major gifts or help with in-kind donations.
+• Vetting the Network of the Network: Since your supporters and donors already appreciate your cause, they may be able to introduce you to other well-connected individuals and organizations who can donate major gifts or help with in-kind donations.
 You’ll have to ask them to introduce you.

-Step 5: Define Protocol to Ask for and Receive Major Gifts
+Step 5: Define the Protocol to Ask for and Receive Major Gifts

-All committees and Development personnel should be in sync to understand what is needed to ask for and receive a major gift.
-Determine the deadlines for first outreach, follow-ups and finalizing donation amounts to achieve the goal during a given period (quarterly, annually).
-The organization’s Treasurer or Office Manager should communicate any tax information that is necessary to properly give letters or tax forms to the donors to recognize their donations.
+Your committee and Development personnel should be in sync to understand what is necessary to request and receive a major gift.
+Determine the deadlines for first outreach, follow-ups and finalizing donation amounts to achieve the goal during a given period (quarterly, or annually).
+The organization’s Treasurer or Office Manager should communicate any tax information necessary to properly give letters or tax forms to the donors to recognize their donations.

-Also, having fundraising software that is able to track all of the information about the major gift and the donor would be helpful for long-term planning and the growth of your major gift program.
-If logging the donation information or using a donation software is not already part of the procedure, research a donor-friendly donation platform that comes with helpful features to build your donor list.
+Using fundraising software that tracks major gift donors is essential for the long-term planning and growth of your major gifts program.
+If logging the donation information or using donation software is not already part of the procedure, research a donor-friendly donation platform that comes with helpful features to build your donor list.

-Once all of the prior steps have been done, discuss the plan and establish a protocol to receive major gifts.
-First and foremost, you will need to meet with your prospects in person to make an ask.
+Once all the prior steps have been completed, discuss the plan and establish a protocol for receiving major gifts.
+You must meet with your prospects in person to make an ask.
 You can’t ask for major gifts in a group setting or by email.

 The Fundraising Ask